Helisaeus Roeslin

 Helisaeus Roeslin or Helisäus Röslin (17 January 1545 – 14 August 1616) was a German physician and astrologer who adopted a geoheliocentric model of the universe.
-He was one of five observers who concluded that the Great Comet of 1577 was located beyond the moon.
+Roeslin attended the University of Tübingen in order to become a physician.
+After becoming a physician Roeslin became very interested in astrology as well as predicting when the second coming of Christ would occur.
+He was one of five observers who concluded that the Great Comet of 1577 was located beyond the Moon.
 His representation of the comet, described as "an interesting, though crude, attempt," was among the earliest and was highly complex.
+Roeslin also came to the conclusion independently that it was the Sun not the Earth that was center of the Solar System.
+Today Helisaeus Roeslin is best remembered for his controversies and involvement with geo-heliocentric world systems and for writing books about astronomy.
+Some of his works consist of a Ratio Studiorum et operum, the Tabella, and De opere Dei creationis.

 Life

-Roeslin was born in Plieningen (now part of Stuttgart). had known Johannes Kepler since their student days and was one of his correspondents.
+Roeslin was born in Plieningen (now part of Stuttgart).
+Had known Johannes Kepler since their student days and was one of his correspondents.
 Roeslin placed more emphasis on astrological predictions than did Kepler, and though he respected Kepler as a mathematician, he rejected some of Kepler's cosmological principles, including Copernican theory.
 Kepler criticized Roeslin's predictions in his book De stella nova, on the comet of 1604, and the two kept up their arguments in a series of pamphlets written as dialogues.

 Roeslin's 1597 book De opere Dei creationis is regarded as one of the major works in the late 16th-century controversy over the formulation of a geoheliocentric world system.
 Robert Burton refers to Roeslin in his Anatomy of Melancholy.

-Roeslin was physician-in-ordinary to the count palatine of Veldenz and the count of Hanau-Lichtenberg in Buchsweiler in Alsace.

-He made a prediction that the world would end in 1654 based on the appearance of a new star in 1572.
+By 1580 Roeslin had finished his book, Speculum et harmonia mundi, however he needed a patron in order to get his book published.
+At the time Roeslin was physician-in-ordinary to the count palatine of Veldenz and the count of Hanau-Lichtenberg in Buchsweiler in Alsace, Georg Hans I van Pfolz-Veldenz.
+Pfolz-Vaeldenz ended up taking on the role of an intermediary between Roeslin and John III, the King of Sweden.
+In the end though King John III did not become Roeslin's patron.
+Roeslin also inquired about two German princes becoming his patron; Johann I, count Palatine and Wilhelm IV, Landgrave of Hesse-Kassei.
+Wilhelm IV was a promoter of astronomical studies and was very well known within the astronomical community.
+However, just as was the case with King John III of Sweden, Count Johann I and Langrave Wilhelm IV did not become patrons of Roeslin.